GRADUATE LEADERSHIP COUNCIL CONSTITUTION

 PREAMBLE

-The membership of the Graduate Community shall hereinafter be considered all student activity fee graduate students, whether full-time or part-time, online, PhD, Certificate programs who are registered for academic credit at American University.
+The membership of the Graduate Community shall hereinafter be considered all student activity fee-paying graduate students, whether full-time or part-time, online, PhD, Certificate programs who are registered for academic credit at American University.
 This membership cannot be revoked for any reason except for the discontinuation of registered graduate status.
-Membership includes the following six schools: College of Arts and Sciences, Kogod School of Business, School of Communication, School of International Service, School of Public Affairs, and School for Professional and Extended Studies.
+Membership includes the following six schools: College of Arts and Sciences, Kogod School of Business, School of Communication, School of International Service, School of Public Affairs, and School of Education.
 The Graduate Leadership Council acts as an autonomous representation of the Graduate Community receiving guidance from the Center for Student Involvement.

 Section 1: Executive

-The Graduate Leadership Council, hereinafter Council, is a democratically functioning organization led by an Executive Board consisting of the following: President, Vice President, Director of Finance, Director of Communications, Director of Programming, Events Coordinator, and Director of Clubs & Campus Relations.
+The Graduate Leadership Council, hereinafter Council, is a democratically functioning organization led by an Executive Board consisting of the following: President, Vice President of Management, Vice President of Finance, Director of Communications, Director of Programming, and Director of Clubs and Campus Relations.

-- The Vice President shall as the secretary overseeing the internal management and operations, including its finances, property, information technology, communications, publicity, and services.
+2. The Vice President of Management shall be the secretary overseeing the internal management and operations, including its finances, property, information technology, communications, publicity, and services.

-- The Director of Finance shall serve as the comptroller overseeing all debits, credits, revenues to the council and compliance of financial policies.
+3. The Vice President of Finance shall serve as the comptroller overseeing all debits, credits, revenues to the council and compliance of financial policies.

-- The Director of Programming shall be responsible for all events, programs, activities for the entire graduate community including but not limited to social, personal, and professional development opportunities.
+5. The Director of Programming shall be responsible for all events, programs, and activities for the entire graduate community including social, personal, and professional development opportunities.

-- The Director of Clubs & Campus Relations shall be responsible for overseeing graduate level clubs and organizations and serving as the primary contact for affinity-based program in the community.
+6. The Director of Clubs and Campus Relations shall be responsible for overseeing graduate level clubs and organizations and serving as the primary contact for affinity-based programs in the community.

 Section 2: Student Council Presidents

-The Council will be joined the Presidents of the Graduate Student Councils, hereinafter Student Council, including the College of Arts and Sciences, Graduate Business Association (Kogod School of Business), School of Communication, School of International Service, School of Public Affairs, who shall represent the interests of American University’s five graduate schools.
-In place of a President, the School for Professional and Extended Studies will be served by a Liaison.
+The Council will be joined the Presidents of the Graduate Student Councils, hereinafter Student Council, including the College of Arts and Sciences, Graduate Business Association (Kogod School of Business), School of Communication, School of International Service, School of Public Affairs, and School of Education who shall represent the interests of American University’s six graduate schools.

 Section 3: Constituency Liaisons

-The President may appoint Liaisons with the advice and consent of the Council.
+The Director of Clubs and Campus Relations may appoint Liaisons with the advice and consent of the Council.
 The Liaisons serve as representatives from certain constituencies deemed identified as vital components of the Graduate Community.
-The Liaisons serve at the discretion of the Director of Clubs & Campus Relations.
+The Liaisons serve at the discretion of the Director of Clubs and Campus Relations.

-The President and Vice President shall be entitled to cast one vote each on all Council matters and will represent the interests of the Executive Board.
-The Student Council Presidents from the College of Arts and Sciences, Kogod School of Business, School of Communication, School of International Service, and School of Public Affairs shall be entitled to cast one vote each on all Graduate Leadership Council matters.
+The President and Vice Presidents shall be entitled to cast one vote each on all Council matters and will represent the interests of the Executive Board.
+The Student Council Presidents from the College of Arts and Sciences, Kogod School of Business, School of Communication, School of International Service, School of Public Affairs, and School of Education shall be entitled to cast one vote each on all Graduate Leadership Council matters.
 Each Graduate Leadership Council President will represent the interests of their respective graduate school.
-The Council shall be comprised of seven voting members entitled to cast one vote each on all Council matters.
+The Council shall be composed of nine voting members entitled to cast one vote each on all Council matters.
+In case of a tie, the Director of Communications will cast the tie-breaking vote.
+The Director of Communications will not have voting rights outside of the event of a tie.

 Section 1: Quorum and Majority